 PHR student program offers medical students the opportunity to use history-gathering and physical exam skills to provide forensic evaluations for asylum seekers in Arizona's ICE detention centers

 Shadowing asylum evaluations not only exposes students to the unique points of view of human rights atrocity survivors, but also allows them to observe and practice trauma-informed interviewing and cross-cultural communication.

-Asylum Clinic volunteers may receive CHIP hours for participating in virtual evaluations at this time.
-We are currently working on establishing the Asylum Clinic as an in-person CHIP site.
+Asylum Clinic volunteers may receive CHIP hours for participating in virtual and in-person evaluations.

 What We Do

 Annual faculty and student service trip to Tijuana, Mexico, with the Refugee Health Alliance to help run the mobile Saturday clinics at the shelters housing families of refugees and asylum seekers waiting to enter into the U.S.

 "Every Saturday, at overcrowded shelters throughout Tijuana, RHA hosts mobile clinics for those who are unable to travel to their main clinic.
 Clinical teams of 15 -35 physicians, nurses, EMTs and other medical volunteers typically see between 80-160 patients."

 Due to the COVID-19 Pandemic, we were unable to travel during the 2020-2021 academic year, but we hope to resume the Tijuana Trip this year!